koii-network/task-thumbnail/README.md

 - `bin` Scripts to test and deploy tasks
 - `contract` Source code for smart contract
-- `executable` Source code for executable
+- `executable` Source code for task executable
 - `tests` Scripts to test task

 ## Scripts